afodunrinbikunmi-data/afodunrinbikunmi-data/README.md

 # Hi, I'm Afodunrinbi Samad Akinkunmi 👋

-📊 I'm a Data Analyst passionate about turning data into insights
+📊 I'm a Data Analyst passionate about turning data into meaningful and Impactful insights

 ## 🔧 Skills
 - Excel